kbase/cdm-task-service/design/design.md

   * Logs access
   * Transforms exceptions to an [APIError](#apierror) response

-## Approvals
+## Versions and approvals

+### 1.0.0

-Approved by the CDM team on 24/08/18.
+Initial version approved by the CDM team on 24/08/18.

+Further approvals are via Github PR reviews.

+### 1.1.0

+* Removed "research required" notes for verifying file downloads
+* Added containers per worker parameter to job input.
+* Added ability to retain file hierarchies
+* Added data IDs as a replacement for file paths in manifest files

 ## Appendices